santifa/latexcompile/README.md

 The workflow of the library should be the following:
 - Create a new LatexCompiler
 - Provide the templating hashmap
-- Provide the files or text streams as input
+- Provide the files or text streams as latex input along with the name of the main file
 - recieve the ouput pdf as binary stream

 The workflow of the rest service should be: